phdomiciano/ph-serieslist-manager/README.md

     php artisan migrate

-Run your php server and access the url from project in a web browser.
+Run on Terminal your php server and access the url from project in a web browser.

+    php artisan serve

-## Possible problem in installation
+## Possibles problems in installation

-If you get a 505 error when accessing an application for the first time, run:
+*If you get a 505 error when accessing an application for the first time, run:

     php artisan key:generate

-If you get a error like "\bootstrap\cache directory must be present and writable", just delete the folder "cache" and create again a new folder empty
+*If you get a error like "\bootstrap\cache directory must be present and writable", just delete the folder "cache" and create again a new folder empty

+*IF you get a error like "could not find driver (SQL:" when you try run the migrate on Terminal, remember confirm you config in ".env" file.
+** If you use sqlite the conection is just:

+    DB_CONNECTION=sqlite

 Now go up the server again.